1. Blog

 • 2: Very thin.
 Ribs, lumbar vertebrae, pelvic bones, are easily visible.
 No palpable fat.
 Minimal loss of muscle mass.

 • 3: Thin.
-Ribs can be felt and may be visible with no palpable fat.
+You can feel the ribs which may be visible with no palpable fat.
 Tops of lumbar vertebrae visible.
 Hip bones prominent. obvious waist and abdominal tuck.

 4-5: Ideal body condition